Teams

 3. Coach Calls- Monthly "ask anything" format calls to support coaches.
 FIRST Illinois Robotics Partners present updates, upcoming deadlines, season details; the rest of the call is Q&A. These calls are great resources for coaches to ask questions of the Partners and of other coaches.

 4. Email the Partners - Contact the FIRST Illinois Robotics Partners for help throughout the season.
-There are also mentors in the state available to help guide pr answer questions from the coaches or team in a one-time, typically remote, meeting.
+There are also mentors in the state available to help guide or answer questions from the coaches or team in a one-time, typically remote, meeting.

 5. Email the Head Judge for Illinois - Contact the Head Judge for questions regarding the Innovation Project or Judging/Participation rules and procedures.

-6. Email the Head Referee for Illinois - Contact the Head Referee for Robot Game, missions, or rules
+6. Email the Head Referee for Illinois - Contact the Head Referee for Robot Game, missions, or rules questions.

 Team requirements:

-• Between two and ten children
+• Between 2 and 10 children

-• All children must be in grades 4th - 8th (ages 9-14)
+• All children must be in grades 4th - 8th or ages 9-14

 If you're looking to add members to your new team, here are a few ways to find additional members: